NoFap: Beliefs

-Political and religious motivation
+Motivations

-According to various sources, the overwhelming majority of all websites and YouTube channels devoted to anti-masturbation and anti-porn addiction propaganda, channels, and websites supporting NoFap are owned by far-right, religious fundamentalists, and conservatives who are biblical inerrantists, and also are entirely political in nature.
-The NoFap community is sometimes viewed to be a part of the manosphere – online groups credited with propagating misogyny.
+According to various sources, the majority of websites and YouTube channels devoted to anti-masturbation and anti-porn addiction propaganda, channels, and websites supporting NoFap are owned by far-right, religious fundamentalists, and conservatives who are biblical inerrantists, and also are entirely political in nature.
+The NoFap community has been perceived by some to be a part of the manosphere – online groups credited with propagating misogyny.

-Psychologists, MDs, and social scientists noticed that the traditional Christian obsession with combating sexual activities, including masturbation, is unhealthy and unwholesome.
+Psychologists, MDs, and social scientists stated that the traditional Christian focus on combating sexual activities, including masturbation, is unhealthy and unwholesome.
 This also applies to secular advocacy of anti-pornography and anti-masturbation, including 16 US states' legislatures which have declared that pornography is a "public health crisis".

 The American Psychiatric Association had by then already dismissed such moral panic ("political stunt") in DSM-5 (published in 2013), and DSM-5-TR, published in March 2022, does not recognize a diagnosis of sexual addiction (which would include internet pornography viewing).
 Neither ICD-10, nor ICD-11 recognize sex addiction or porn addiction as a valid diagnosis.

+Hamza Ahmed (nicknamed "the Adonis") appears in The Grift Economy (a report about the manosphere as a for-profit industry) as selling a discourse including NoFap.
+Panos Kompatsiaris analyzed in 2025 how NoFap discourses become "monetizable through online micro-celebrities and expert figures" (among them, Hamza Ahmed).